soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 31-01  Authority.* ::

-As required by § 17-194 of the Administrative Code and § 141.07 of Article 141 of the Health Code, this Chapter establishes rules for the manner and timeframe that building owners or their agents must report the results of their annual drinking water tank inspections to the Department.
-All definitions and terms used in this Chapter must have the same meaning as specified in § 17-194 of the Administrative Code, or if not defined therein, as specified in Article 141 of the Health Code.
+As required by § 17-194 of the Administrative Code and 24 RCNY Health Code § 141.07, this Chapter establishes rules for the manner and timeframe that building owners or their agents must report the results of their annual drinking water tank inspections to the Department.
+All definitions and terms used in this Chapter must have the same meaning as specified in § 17-194 of the Administrative Code, or if not defined therein, as specified in 24 RCNY Health Code Article 141.